-Another product I swear by is Garnier Wonder Butter leave-in conditioner.
+Another product I love is Garnier Wonder Butter leave-in conditioner.
 It obliterates knots, prevents hair damage and it is not oily at all.
 If this is not moisturising for the hair then it is definitely a protection for the hair as a brush or comb will glide through any knots without stressing the hair.
 Any leave-in conditioner will do, it depends on your preferences.
-Another fave of mine is the Boots coconut leave-in conditioner: Divine
+Another favourite of mine is the Boots coconut leave-in conditioner: Divine!

 For heat protection I use John Frieda Heat Protection Spray.
 Heat protection for any hair is important.
 It can help prevent damage that causes that little fuzzy crown you can see on hair that is often straightened.
 A ceramic plated straightener or curling tool causes less damage to the hair and creates a smoother hairstyle

 Good brushes are important for drying and styling.
 I recommend the Head Jog brushes, which I think, are available in most hair shops and on Beautybay.com.
-Natural bristled brushes are smoothing for the hair and can make a blow dry look more voluminous and last longer than the metal curling brushes.
+Natural bristled brushes give your hair a sleek finish.
+They can also make a blow dry look more voluminous and last longer than the metal curling brushes.
 A vital step that not many people are aware of when styling is letting the hair cool.
 If you heat style the hair for example with a hairdryer, click the cool button when you are finished with a particular piece and the volume and style will last noticeably longer.

 Dry shampoo can help to hold a hairstyle for a day or two longer and is great to extend the time between washing.
 This is a must if you want to keep your colour and its great for people with greasy roots and dry ends.
 I use the COLAB Dry Shampoo because they don’t test on animals and they are environmentally and vegan friendly.
 You can also use cornstarch, which just needs a little bit extra rubbing and brushing in and actually gives amazing volume.